Shestak/ShestakUI/README.md

-# ShestakUI
+# jm-ShestakUI
-A fork of ShestakUI mostly for adding spells to Filger.
+A fork of [ShestakUI](http://shestak.org/) mostly for adding spells to Filger.